Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Preliminaries

 where $\rho(\cdot)$ denotes the spectral radius and the expectation $\mathbb{E}_t[\cdot]$ is taken with respect to the distribution of $P^{(t)}$ at time $t$. \end{assumption}

-Assumption~\ref{graphconnected} has been used for analyzing the convergence of a host of decentralized algorithms; see, e.g.,~\cite{boyd2006randomized,xu2017convergence,koloskova2020unified}.
-An example of $\{P^{(t)}\}_{t\geq 0}$ that satisfies Assumption~\ref{graphconnected} is in the random gossip setting, where at time $t$, one communication link $(i,j)$ is sampled from an underlying graph $\mathcal{G}$.
+{Assumption~\ref{graphconnected} has been used for analyzing the convergence of a host of decentralized algorithms; see, e.g.,~\cite{boyd2006randomized,xu2017convergence,koloskova2020unified}.
+It is satisfied by numerous stochastic communication settings; we take the following two common settings as examples. \textit{i) Randomized gossip}: At every time $t$ one communication link $(i,j)$ is sampled from an underlying graph $\mathcal{G}$.
 Suppose that we take $P^{(t)} = I-\frac{1}{2}(e_i-e_j)(e_i-e_j)^T$, where $I$ is the identity matrix and $e_i\in\mathbb{R}^n$ is a vector with $1$ in the $i$-th position and $0$ otherwise.
-Then, it is known that Assumption~\ref{graphconnected} is satisfied provided that the underlying graph $\mathcal{G}$ is connected; see, e.g.,~\cite{boyd2006randomized}.
-We also remark that unlike some other studies~\cite{scaman2018optimal,koloskova2020unified}, we do not require $P^{(t)}$ to be symmetric.
+Then, it is known that Assumption~\ref{graphconnected} is satisfied provided that the underlying graph $\mathcal{G}$ is connected; see, e.g.,~\cite{boyd2006randomized}. \textit{ii) Bernoulli stochastic networks}: Consider an underlying graph $\mathcal{G}$, where the state (online or offline) of each link $(i,j)$ is a Bernoulli process with link probability $w_{ij}$.
+Suppose the corresponding Bernoulli processes are statistically independent for different pairs of edges, and $w_{ij}=w_{ji}$.
+Denote by $\mathcal{L}^{(t)}$ the Laplacian at time $t$, and set $P^{(t)} = I - \mathcal{L}^{(t)}/(2d)$, where $d = \max_i d_i$ and $d_i$ is the degree of node $i$ in $\mathcal{G}$.
+It can be verified that Assumption 2 holds when the second largest eigenvalue of Laplacian average $\overline{\mathcal{L}}$ is strictly positive \cite{kar2008sensor}.}